StevenMayher/432-2022/projectB/proposal_plans.md

 # Project B Plans

-- **Note**: If you stumble across this page before Tuesday's class, please wait until after we discuss this in class before you do anything other than read it.
-Thanks.

 The [Schedule for Project B Presentations](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/schedule.md) is now available.
 Please review your appointment and make sure there are no issues.

 ---------------